3-night Explorer Cruise

 Day 3 (Sunday)

 As Sunday is the day of rest in Fiji, today is a quiet day for unwinding and enjoying the views.
 Begin the day with an aromatic coffee and a morning swim, before joining in with a village church service – the joyous ambience and beautiful singing is a very humbling experience.

 You’ll then board the Fiji Princess again for lunch, partaking in Fijian cooking lessons and basket weaving as you sail to the next port of call – the Naukacuva Island.
 Shrouded in thick, luscious forest and framed by sugary sands, this island paints a beautiful picture, and is an ideal spot to relax.
 Sunbathe on the ship’s sundeck or snorkel in the shallows.

 As the day draws to a close, you’ll enjoy a buffet tonight showcases Fiji’s traditional fare, as well as a choice of European dishes, and Bingo will also be held in the dining room.

 Day 4 (Monday)

-You’ll have a bit of time to snorkel, swim or kayak in the azure bays before departing Naukacuva and sailing to the beautiful and remote Sacred Islands*, where you’ll enjoy a flavoursome lunch onboard as you take in the incredible views.
+You’ll have a bit of time to snorkel, swim or kayak early-morning in the azure bays before departing Naukacuva and sailing to the beautiful and remote Sacred Islands*, where you’ll enjoy a flavoursome lunch onboard as you take in the incredible views.